Are you ready to discover your college program?

 Explore programs of your interests with the high-quality standards and flexibility you need to take your career to the next level.

 Computer Science Careers in Montana

-Careers in computer science and information technology are on the upswing across the country.
-The BLS projects that employment in the field will grow nearly twice as fast as the projected average growth of all occupations by 2026 (13% versus 7%).
+Careers in computer science and information technology are on the rise across the country.
+The BLS projects that employment in the field will grow 13% between 2016 and 2026, nearly twice as fast as the projected average growth of all occupations over that same time.
 This is largely due to the increased demand for expertise in cloud computing, information security, and gathering and securely storing data.

 Median Salary for Computer Science Careers by Degree